 How does life insurance affect an individual’s net worth?

 When calculating an individual’s net worth, life insurance is typically not included as an asset.
 Net worth is generally determined by subtracting an individual’s liabilities from their assets.
-Since life insurance does not appreciate in value and is primarily a risk management tool, it is not considered an asset in the traditional sense.
+Since life insurance does not appreciate value and is primarily a risk management tool, it is not considered an asset in the traditional sense.

 What factors should be considered when determining life insurance coverage?